 You will not have any scars on your skin unless your doctor used a laparoscope and other instruments that were inserted through your belly.
-In that case, you will have 2 to 4 scars less than 1-inch long.
+In that case, you will have 2 to 4 scars less than 1-inch (3 cm) long.

 You will likely have light spotting for 2 to 4 weeks.
 It may be pink, red, or brownish.
 It should not have a bad odor.

 If you had good sexual function before the surgery, you should continue to have good sexual function afterward.
 If you had problems with severe bleeding before your hysterectomy that also negatively affected sexual function, your sexual function will often improve after surgery.
 If you have a decrease in your sexual function after your hysterectomy, talk with your health care provider about possible causes and treatments.

 Do not put anything into your vagina for the first 8 to 12 weeks.
 This includes douching or using tampons.